 Author and Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2015.

-Lupus erythematosus (LE) is a group of diverse persistent autoimmune inflammatory diseases and often affects the skin.
+Lupus erythematosus (LE) is a group of diverse, persistent inflammatory autoimmune diseases and often affects the skin.
 Discoid lupus erythematosus (DLE) is the most common chronic form of cutaneous lupus.
 It is characterised by persistent scaly, disk-like plaques on scalp, face and ears that may cause pigmentary changes, scarring and hair loss.

 Factors leading to DLE include: